dwhiffing/fury/content/aar/pf/pf4/pf4_aj/body.md

 Politics never sleeps, and I soon get an interesting political choice to make.
 Would I like access to Indonesian airspace, removing those geographical barriers which are keeping my P-3s from reaching their patrol zones?
-All I have to do is bomb the East Timorese!
+All I have to do is bomb the East Timorese\!
 And eat a heaping plateful of hypocrisy, of course...
 After all, our government has been trying to protect them from persecution for some time now.
 I'm given an hour to reflect and decide.
 While it would be very helpful to